Quantum loop groups for arbitrary quivers: Introduction

 See \cite[Section B]{NW} for the precise construction; the two-dimensional torus $\BC^* \times \BC^*$ should be interpreted as the kernel of the Calabi-Yau form.
 When the quiver is symmetric (i.e. $\#_{ij} = \#_{ji}$, which is known as ``non-chiral" in the physics literature), the corresponding \textbf{quiver quantum toroidal algebra} is none other than our

 defined with respect to the $\zeta$ functions \eqref{eqn:factor zeta intro}, for certain $\alpha_{ij}$ and $s_{ij}$ \footnote{For non-symmetric (i.e. chiral) quivers, our construction describes the positive/negative parts of quiver quantum toroidal algebras, but the Hopf algebra structure is not well-defined.}.
-One of the main features of these quiver quantum toroidal algebras is that they act on modules
+One of the main features of these quiver quantum toroidal algebras is that they act on the vector spaces of BPS crystal configurations

 where $\BK = \text{Frac}(\text{Rep}_{\BC^* \times \BC^*})$ is the ground field in the present setup (see \cite[Section 5]{NW} for a review of 3d crystal configurations, which are generalizations of plane partitions).
-However, it is clear from the formulas in \loccit that the action
+As noted in \cite[Section 5]{GLY}, the action

 factors through the homomorphism $\tUUpm \xrightarrow{\tUpsilon^\pm} \CS^\pm \stackrel{\eqref{eqn:iso intro}}\cong \UUpm$.
 Thus, there is an action